GabeScott/standard-works-vault/General Conference/2003 April - You Are a Child of God.md

 Brother Artel Ricks tells an interesting story of an inspired Primary teacher.
 Artel was a little boy five or six years old.
 One night his family sat around the dinner table and talked about tithing.
 They told him “that tithing is one-tenth of all we earn and that it is paid to the Lord by those who love Him.”

 He loved the Lord, and so he wanted to give the Lord his tithing.
 He went and got his savings and took one-tenth of his small savings.
-He says: “I ... went to the only room in the house with a lock on the door—the bathroom—and there knelt by the bathtub.
-Holding the three or four coins in my upturned hands, I asked the Lord to accept them.
-[I was certain He would appear and take them from me.]
-I pleaded with the Lord for some time, but [nothing happened.
-Why would He not accept my tithing?].
-As I rose from my knees, I felt so unworthy that I could not tell anyone what had happened. ...
+He says: “I … went to the only room in the house with a lock on the door—the bathroom—and there knelt by the bathtub.
+Holding the three or four coins in my upturned hands, I asked the Lord to accept them. \[I was certain He would appear and take them from me.\] I pleaded with the Lord for some time, but \[nothing happened.
+Why would He not accept my tithing?\].
+As I rose from my knees, I felt so unworthy that I could not tell anyone what had happened. …

 “A few days later at Primary, the teacher said she felt impressed to talk about something that was not in the lesson.
-I sat amazed as she then taught us how to pay tithing [to the bishop, the Lord’s servant].
+I sat amazed as she then taught us how to pay tithing \[to the bishop, the Lord’s servant\].
 But what I learned was far more important than how to pay tithing.
 I learned that the Lord had heard and answered my prayer, that He loved me, and that I was important to Him.
 In later years I came to appreciate still another lesson my Primary teacher had taught me that day—to teach as prompted by the Spirit.

 “So tender was the memory of that occasion that for more than thirty years I could not share it.
 Even today, after sixty years, I still find it difficult to tell about it without tears coming to my eyes.
-The pity is that a wonderful Primary teacher never knew that through her, the Lord spoke to a small boy” (“Coins for the Lord,” Ensign, Dec.
-1990, 47; “An Answer to Prayer,” Tambuli, May 1988, 28).
+The pity is that a wonderful Primary teacher never knew that through her, the Lord spoke to a small boy” (“Coins for the Lord,” *Ensign,* Dec.
+1990, 47; “An Answer to Prayer,” *Tambuli,* May 1988, 28).

 I went to Primary when I was a small boy.
 In those days we met on Tuesday afternoon after school.
 It seems to me we were always tired and hungry in the late afternoon after school.
 But our teachers were so very kind and good to us.
 They frequently brought us a cookie to eat, but more important, they taught us rich and wonderful lessons.
 Here we learned about Jesus and His great love for us.
 We learned about God our Eternal Father, to whom we could go in prayer.